isomerpages/ogp-nyjc/_srp/DSTA Junior College Scholarship.md

 description: ""
 variant: tiptap
 ---
-<p>Every year, Defence Science and Technology Agency (DSTA) provides scholarships
+<p>Every year, Defence Science and Technology Agency (DSTA) provide scholarships
 to JC1 students who are interested in discovering exciting opportunities in defence science and engineering with their engineers and scientists.</p>
 <p>For more information about the programme and registration, please click <strong><a href="https://brightsparks.com.sg/profile/dsta/dsta-jc-scholarship.php" rel="noopener noreferrer nofollow" target="_blank">here</a></strong>.</p>